Jump to the main content block

 (1) Open Wooden Lockers: Provided for temporarily storing personal belongings.

-(2) Lockable Lockers: Available for application and rental by the university's faculty, staff, and students for storing personal items.
+(2) Lockable Storage Lockers: Available for a fee to university faculty, staff, and students for storing personal belongings.
 Detailed application procedures and dates will be announced before the start of each semester.